StackRadiusForks/common-data-model-and-service/common-data-model/sdk/logical-definitions.md

 -   **Trait** - Annotation objects that are an expression of semantic meaning.
 Traits can hold a set of named argument values.
+>[!NOTE]
+> #StackRadiusNotes
+>An annotation object is a way to add extra information to the data model without changing its structure.
+It’s like attaching a note to a piece of data.

 -   **DataType** - A named collection of traits to represent commonly used concepts that combine data format, data value constraints, and semantic meanings.
 Example data types are **integer** and **firstName**.